Flv0ur/student/navigation/about.md

 - I was finally able to get a spot in Design 39 which is the school where I spend middle school
 - Present day I am a freshman at Del Norte High School.
 Go Night Hawks!

-### Culture, Family, and Fun
+### Family

-Everything for me, as for many others, revolves around family and faith.
+- I know that I am 87% Mexican and possible 13% Spanish as I know from my family tree.

-- My mother told me that I was Danish, English. and Irish, here is my researched [family tree]({{site.baseurl}}/images/about/familytree.png)
+- It is possible that my great grandpa was from Spain.
-- My family is pretty big as I have been married twice, my 1st wife passed away.
-We have had 5 kids, 4 adopted by me, 1 biological.
-Plus, there are three grandkids.
-My name to my grandkids is Abuilito.
+- I live at home with my Dad, Mom, and my sister.
-- The gallery of pics has some of my family, fun, culture and faith memories.
+- We travel to Mexico every year so we are connected to both American and Mexican culture

 <comment>
 Gallery of Pics, scroll to the right for more ...